AlikornSause/Notes-on-QIN-F21-PRO/README.md

   To do this, simply connect the phone to your computer with a USB cable when the tool is running without pressing any keys.
   This should put the phone in preloader mode.

-  This mode together with these tools can be used to dump the rom, make backups,
+  This mode together with these tools can be used to dump the rom, make backups, flash the rom and many other things

+### **BROM (bootrom) mode** used in mtkclient or spflash tool
+  When using these 2 tools, you might want to put the phone in this mode To do this, hold the Owl/Heart/Qinguard button and back button and